 Endocannabinoids, on the other hand, are endogenous cannabinoids found in animals and humans.
 Only two endogenous cannabinoids have been discovered and identified within the body: Anandamide (the “bliss molecule”) and 2-Arachidonoylglycerol (2-AG).
 These two molecules help make up the Endocannabinoid System (ECS) and send messages to activate the cannabinoid receptor cells (CB1 and CB2), which are found all throughout our pets’ bodies.

 Amazingly, our pets’ endocannabinoids play a huge role in maintaining balance in their health.
-Administering certain plant derived-cannabinoids, in some cases, can actually help deliver therapeutic effects in their bodies.
+Administering certain plant derived-cannabinoids, in some cases, can actually help deliver these beneficial effects in their bodies.
 This is because certain cannabinoids affect our pets in different ways, and researchers are just starting to scratch the surface of the beneficial properties these cannabinoids contain.

 Structurally, phytocannabinoids and endocannabinoids are quite similar, but their functionality is different.
 When our pet’s endocannabinoid system is working properly, it produces the correct kind and amount of endocannabinoids their body needs.
-However, if their endocannabinoid system isn’t correctly producing the proper amount of endocannabinoids their body demands, health problems can arise.
+However, if their endocannabinoid system isn’t correctly producing the proper amount of endocannabinoids their body demands, problems can arise.

 Benefits of Cannabinoids

-Although scientists are still learning about cannabinoids’ effects on the mammalian body, the few studies that have been conducted show that certain phytocannabinoids do hold therapeutic properties.
+Although scientists are still learning about cannabinoids’ effects on the mammalian body, the few studies that have been conducted show that certain phytocannabinoids do hold beneficial properties.
 But before we dive into the benefits of cannabinoids, it is important to note that certain cannabinoids may not hold a lot of value on their own.
-Cannabinoids research is still in its infancy, and what scientists know right now is that certain cannabinoids may only be therapeutic when combined with other cannabinoids in specific ratios.
+Cannabinoids research is still in its infancy, and what scientists know right now is that certain cannabinoids may only be helpful when combined with other cannabinoids in specific ratios.
 This is true especially for animals, who are more sensitive to phytocannabinoids than humans.

 It’s worth noting that dogs, in particular, have more endocannabinoid receptors located in their brain than us humans.
 This makes them much more sensitive and susceptible to cannabinoid’s effects.
 This inherently means that pet owners must do their research, and consult with their veterinarian, before giving their pet certain cannabinoids.